-Check the level of the engine coolant in the reservoir.
-Refer to the Scheduled Maintenance Guide for service interval schedules.
-Be sure to read and understand Precautions when servicing your vehicle in this chapter.
+- The engine coolant should be at the "cold fill level" or within the "cold fill range" as listed on the engine coolant reservoir (depending upon application). - Refer to the scheduled maintenance guide for service interval schedules. - Be sure to read and understand Precautions when servicing your vehicle in this chapter.

-If the engine coolant has not been checked at the recommended interval, the engine coolant reservoir may become empty.
-If this occurs, add engine coolant to the reservoir.
-For more information on engine coolant maintenance, refer to Adding engine coolant in this chapter.
+If the engine coolant has not been checked at the recommended interval, the engine coolant reservoir may become low or empty.
+If the reservoir is low or empty, add engine coolant to the reservoir.
+Refer to Adding engine coolant in this chapter.